megamattzilla/iRules/LTM_Server_Timings/README.md

 - If this is the first HTTP request in a given TCP/TLS session, additional connection-based metrics will be included like tcp and ssl handshake time.
 - All time is in milliseconds.
 A value of 0 means sub-millisecond.
 It is not currently feasible to collect sub-milliseconds in current TCL framework.

+#### Version History

+#### v3
+Issues Fixed:
+- In version 2 the log fields were shortened but only for the first HTTP request in a TCP session.
+Now all HTTP request logs are following the shortened format.

+New Features:
+- Changed HTTP response header name `Server-Timings` to `Server-Timing`
+- Detect when another iRule has issued a HTTP::respond action and trigger a log to be generated with partial stats
+    - A log field `iRuleBlock= True` will be added to these logs otherwise this field is omitted.
+- Detect when ASM has blocked a request and trigger a log to be generated with partial stats
+    - A log field `asmBlock= True` will be added to these logs otherwise this field is omitted.

 #### Example Output: